Pradumnasaraf/DevOps/docs/bash-scripting/introduction.md

 echo "My name is ${NAME}"
 ```

-NOTE: We can create variables by `NAME="John"` through CLI; we can't use it in the script because it is not exported.
-We can export it by `export NAME="John"`.
-Now we can use it in the script.
+NOTE: If you set `NAME="John"` in the shell, it is only a shell variable.
+To make it available to child processes, export it with `export NAME="John"`.

-But here is one more catch.
-If we exit the terminal and open a new one, the variable will be gone.
-To make it permanent, we can add it to the `.bashrc` file.
-It is a hidden file in the home directory.
-We can open it by `vi ~/.bashrc` or any other editor.
-We can add the variable to the file.
-Eg: `export NAME="John"`.
+If you close the terminal, that exported variable is gone.
+To make it persistent for future shell sessions, add it to `~/.bashrc` or your shell startup file.

 ### User Input